 - The new purchase price is 100% or more over the price paid by the seller

-- Buyer may not pay for the second appraisal
+- The buyer may not pay for the second appraisal

-- Must include documentation to support increased value
+- It must include documentation to support increased value

 - A lower value is used if the second appraisal is 5% lower than the first appraisal